 People with “classic” type 1 diabetes need to begin injecting insulin immediately after diagnosis.
 Without it, blood sugar levels will continue to rise until they develop a life threatening condition called diabetic ketoacidosis (DKA).

-But many adults diagnosed with type 1 don’t need to take insulin at first because they still have a few beta cells left to produce it — just not enough.
-This adds to the confusion, because not producing “enough” insulin is the hallmark of type 2 diabetes.
+At first, many adults diagnosed with type 1 don’t need to take insulin, because they still have a few beta cells left to produce it.

 For a time, some are able to get their blood sugar levels down into a healthy range with the help of type 2 diabetes medications.
 But as the immune system continues to attack beta cells, those medications begin to lose effectiveness.